 Concrete cracks are common in areas all across the United States.
 In some regions, cracked concrete is common because of soil erosion.
 Other areas suffer from a dry and hot climate which causes soils under the concrete to dry and shrink.
-Whatever the cause may be, cracked concrete is not something that most homeowners want to leave untouched.
+Whatever the case may be, cracked concrete is not something that most homeowners want to leave untouched.

-Your Guide to Fixing Cracked Concrete
+Your Guide to Concrete Crack Repair

 Seal It Yourself